smped/ngsReports/BiocTODO.md

 ## Steve's temporary notes:

 - Now the formal coercion method is written, the function `getFastqcData` needs to be rewritten as a simple constructor.
 Try this as `FastqcData` and `FastqcDataList`.
-- I think these methods should be applicable as S4 methods, but I'm not totally sure
 - Still need to figure out how to manage the `ANY` methods...
-- Going by the behaviour of `BamFileList`, we should add a names property to a `FastqcFileList` object.
-This could also apply to a `FastqcDataList` object
+- Going by the behaviour of `BamFileList`, we should add a names property to a `FastqcDataList` object
 - Maybe we should also change the `fileName()` function to `fqName()` to avoid any confusion
+- Should we also add a `labels` element to a `FastqcDataList`?